-Your healthcare provider will work with you to determine a personal management plan for the symptoms you are experiencing with a goal of reducing your symptoms and improving your quality of life.
+There is no specific treatment for Long COVID, though clinical trials are researching possible options.
+If you are diagnosed with Long COVID, your healthcare provider will work with you to determine a personal management plan for the symptoms you are experiencing with a goal of reducing your symptoms and improving your quality of life.

 One of the most important parts of recovering from a severe illness is connecting with others in your shoes.
 Check out American Lung Association support groups and ask your healthcare team about other local groups in your area.

 The American Lung Association has online communities on Inspire.com.
 Individuals register to join a community.
 Members can choose their level of participation and engagement.